conoroshea1996/elderJsTest/src/routes/blog/instagram-recruitment-strategy.md

 ---
-title: "How to use Instagram as part of your recruitment strategy"
+title: 'How to use Instagram as part of your recruitment strategy'
-date: "2017-02-28"
+date: '2017-02-28'
 categories:
-  - "social-recruiting"
+  - 'social-recruiting'
-slug: "instagram-recruitment-strategy"
+slug: 'instagram-recruitment-strategy'
-seoTitle: "Instagram Recruiting | Using Instagram for your Recruiting strategy | HireHive"
+seoTitle: 'Instagram Recruiting | Using Instagram for your Recruiting strategy | HireHive'
-seoDescription: "Using Instagram for recruitment may seem like an odd fit, but there has been a big increase in the number of businesses using Instagram for just that.
-We explore how to use Instagram for your recruitment strategy."
+seoDescription: 'Using Instagram for recruitment may seem like an odd fit, but there has been a big increase in the number of businesses using Instagram for just that.
+We explore how to use Instagram for your recruitment strategy.'
-author: "Rachel-Hill"
+author: 'Rachel-Hill'
-coverImage: "/images/instaa.jpg"
+coverImage: '/images/instaa.jpg'
 ---

 While businesses and recruiters commonly use [Facebook](https://www.facebook.com/), [Twitter](https://twitter.com/?lang=en) and [LinkedIn](https://www.linkedin.com/) to promote vacancies, you could be missing out on great candidates by not utilising the power of Instagram.
 Believe it or not, Instagram’s visual appeal could help you attract both passive and active candidates and help with your employer branding.